-Do you want to treat tooth chips and cracks or other cosmetic dental problems?
+Do you want to treat tooth chips, cracks, or other cosmetic dental problems?
 Try teeth bonding treatment in our Newtown, PA dental office.
 Dental bonding is a cosmetic dentistry treatment that adds shape, brightness, and structure to the tooth enamel.

-The bonding material is a malleable, tooth-colored material that blends in with the smile.
+The bonding material is a malleable, tooth-colored material that blends with the smile.
 Tooth bonding can close gaps between teeth, fix cracked or chipped teeth, lengthen short teeth, cover tooth discoloration, and fix misshapen teeth.

 The Benefits of Dental Bonding

 There are several advantages to dental bonding.
 With tooth bonding treatment, patients can receive:

 - Natural-looking results